-The international women’s peloton comes to the UK in June for the fifth edition of the Ovo Energy Women’s Tour.
+The international women’s peloton comes to the UK in June for the sixth edition of the Ovo Energy Women’s Tour.

 The race was awarded UCI Women’s WorldTour status in 2016, meaning that it is part of the top-level series of international races.
 All of the top women’s teams will therefore take part.